leanprover/logic_and_proof_lean3/sets.rst

 -  :math:`A \wedge (A \vee B) = A`
 -  :math:`A \vee (A \wedge B) = A`

-Translated to propositions, the first theorem above is as follows:
+Translated to the language of boolean algebras, the first theorem above is as follows:

 ----